 Now I end my story of “have cats, will travel (with them)” to describe Siamese cats.
-They are distinguished by their cream color bodies and darker extremities (tail, paws, ears and face mask).
+They are distinguished by their cream-colored bodies and darker extremities (tail, paws, ears, and face mask).
 Siamese cats come in different colors (called points).
 They can be dark brown (seal point), light brown (chocolate point), bluish grey (blue point) or lavender (lilac point).

-Since then, a parade of Siamese have strutted through my life—RIP Lila, Sapphire, Pearl, Robert Frost (Danny) and Dante (Danny).
+Since then, a parade of Siamese has strutted through my life—RIP Lila, Sapphire, Pearl, Robert Frost (Robbie), and Dante (Danny).
 My grandcat Brutus (a blue point) is 16 years old and lives with my daughter Claire).
 I now live with two Siamese cats—T.S.
 Eliot (my 10-year-old lilac point who I call Ellie) and Henry David Thoreau (my 4-year-old seal point).

 To live with a Siamese cat, you must surrender to their will.
 Whether they woo you by their good looks or pure insouciance, they always get their way.
 A Siamese cat’s tail is wielded like a question or exclamation point depending on whether they are pleased with their human’s decision (such as being fed on demand) or irritated (empty food dish).
 If you decline to get up at daybreak to prepare their breakfast, they will walk across your head, jump on your back and poke their paw in your face.